unkhz/ruuvitaulu/README.md

 Software omponents for creating a home weather station using [Ruuvi wireless sensors](https://ruuvi.com/).

+## Install

+Ensure you have nodejs version 14.
+The @bandonware/noble package is not maintained well and getting it to build with later versions is at least hard if not impossible.

+Before running node, ensure you've given node access to BL: https://github.com/noble/noble#running-on-linux

 ## Setup

 Create .env file with following config